AtiUsm/MuseASTE/Generative-ABSA/readme.md

 ## Quick Start

-- Set up the environment as described in the above section
+- Set up the environment as described in the above section.
+You can use gas.yml file
-- Download the pre-trained T5-base model (you can also use larger versions for better performance depending on the availability of the computation resource), put it under the folder `T5-base`.
-  - You can also skip this step and the pre-trained model would be automatically downloaded to the cache in the next step
-- Run command `sh run.sh`, which runs the `UABSA` task on the `laptop14` dataset.
+- Run command `sh run.sh`,